M

 1

-u/CuriousExplorer99 2 days ago
+u/CuriousExplorer99 1 mo ago

 Ceuta and Melilla have been Spanish for centuries, predating modern Morocco by hundreds of years.
 This isn't some post-colonial grab; they're integral parts of Spain with long-established populations.
 It's like someone saying Gibraltar isn't British.